brbsix/subnuker/README.rst

   pip3 install --user subnuker

-The ``subnuker`` package is known to be compatible with Python 3.
+The :code:`subnuker` package is known to be compatible with Python 3.

-``subnuker`` can process srt subtitle files right out of the box.
+:code:`subnuker` can process srt subtitle files right out of the box.
 If you wish to handle other types of subtitle files (ass, srt, ssa, sub), you'll need to install the **aeidon** module.

 On Debian/Ubuntu, try: